am/cv/index.md

 Lately I've been focusing in responsive / mobile web development, object-oriented javascript / coffeescript, ajax applications, html / css / js pre-processors, try to follow a path through the new features applying strategies like progressive enhancement and graceful degradation.
 I've particular interest with rails applications (code should be a pleasant task), and some experience with symfony2.
 I use git and svn on a daily base.

-I leverage my work based on open-source libraries like backbone, underscore, ember, jquery, requiere, modernizr, css grids for naming a few, but most of the Open source libraries that I work with can be found on my
+I leverage my work based on open-source libraries like backbone, underscore, ember, jquery, requirejs, modernizr, css grids for naming a few, but most of the Open source libraries that I work with can be found on my
  [Github profile](https://github.com/am/following "starred").

 - **actionscript**